HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/user_registry/vmm_atts/remove_attr_def.md

 # Removing attributes

-The Virtual Member Manager \(VMM\) has a limitation.
+The Virtual Member Manager (VMM) has a limitation.
 There is no task to update an attribute.

 Remove an attribute for any of the following circumstances:

--   You added an attribute to a property extension database that was spelled incorrectly
+-   You added an attribute to a property extension database that was spelled incorrectly.
--   You adapted an attribute to match your LDAP server that was spelled incorrectly
+-   You adapted an attribute to match your LDAP server that was spelled incorrectly.
--   Your migration added the attribute
+-   Your migration added the attribute.

 Use caution when you do these steps.

+!!!important
-**Important:** Do not remove attributes that are populated with user values because it can cause inconsistencies.
+    Do not remove attributes that are populated with user values because it can cause inconsistencies.

+!!!note "Cluster note"
-**Cluster note:** In a clusteredan idle-standby environment, complete these steps on the deployment manager and then resynch the nodes.
+    In a clusteredan idle-standby environment, complete these steps on the deployment manager and then resynch the nodes.

 1. Before you configure security, use the IBM® WebSphere® Application Server backupConfig task to create and store a backup of the HCL Digital Experience configuration.
 Read [backupConfig command](http://www-01.ibm.com/support/knowledgecenter/SSAW57_8.5.5/com.ibm.websphere.nd.multiplatform.doc/ae/rxml_backupconfig.html) for information.